Home

 Cataracts are a clouding of the eye’s natural lens, which develops gradually and can often go unnoticed — until your vision becomes significantly impaired.

 The best cataract surgeon treats each eye as unique.
-So if your cataract is straightforward or complex, we discuss the best options for you.
+So whether your cataract is routine or complex, we can discuss the best options for you.

-📌 6 Reasons to Consider Cataract Surgery with Dr Hayes
+📌 6 Reasons to Consider Your Cataract Surgery with Dr Rylan

 1. Cataracts Are Deceptive